 Consider how well the NetCOBOL technology fits in the Windows environment: seamless integration with Visual Basic, Visual C++ and Web development technologies; creation of COM/DCOM objects; and, with NetCOBOL for .NET, fully integrated with the .NET architecture; – all these demonstrate committed design and long-term thinking.

 NetCOBOL has a long and successful history of supporting industrial-quality applications.
 It has the backing of a solid company, Fujitsu, committed to growth in the global market.
 How many COBOL vendors can you name that have comparable credentials for taking COBOL into the 21st Century?

 Isn’t everyone moving on from COBOL?
-Why are GT Software and Fujitsu apparently putting a lot of effort into COBOL?
+Why are Adaptigent and Fujitsu apparently putting a lot of effort into COBOL?

 The majority of the world’s business applications are still written in COBOL.
 No one has found a silver-bullet solution for replacing these applications over night, and it does not look likely that this will happen in the foreseeable future.
 There is therefore a massive investment in both COBOL programs and COBOL programmers that needs to be supported.